Dassault Falcon 7X: Falcon 8X

+Falcon 8X Archange

+The Falcon Archange is a militarized variant of the Falcon 8X under development for the French Air and Space Force.
+Launched under the ARCHANGE (Avion de Renseignement à CHArge utile de Nouvelle GEnération) strategic intelligence aircraft program in December 2019, it is intended for SIGINT and electronic warfare.
+The aircraft will be equipped with a Universal Electronic Warfare Capability (Capacité Universelle de Guerre Électronique or CUGE) developed by Thales.
+The system will notably be able to detect and analyze radio emissions and radar signals simultaneously.
+Thales will supply multi-polarization antennas, as well as artificial intelligence technologies to enhance automatic processing.
+The information gathered by the systems will then be analyzed by eavesdropping and intelligence specialists and fed into the French Armed Forces' databases.
+The program also includes a ground training platform.
+Two Falcon 8X Archange are on order, with an additional unit planned.
+Delivery of the first aircraft is expected in 2028.
+Its first flight takes place on July 17, 2025.

 Operators

 Civil operators

 More than 260 Falcon 7X have been delivered between mid-2007 to March 2016 and the type has flown more than 440,000 hours.
 Europe has 117 aircraft, 45% of the fleet: 18 in Switzerland, 13 in France, eight in Luxembourg, seven in Belgium, Denmark, Germany and Portugal, six in Russia, four in Ukraine among others.
 Antwerp's Flying Group operates five aircraft, Shell Oil has four in Rotterdam and Dassault Falcon Service at Paris-Le Bourget manages four, as does Volkswagen AG in Wolfsburg.
 20% of the fleet is in North America: more than 50 in the U.S., six in Canada and five in Mexico.
 In Asia-Pacific, 14 are in Hong Kong and 11 in China among others.
 Planet Nine Private Air LLC, a premium ultra long range charter based in Los Angeles, operates five Falcon 7X.
-Jet charter and management company Clay Lacy Aviation operates Falcon 7x aircraft on both U.S. coasts.
+Jet charter and management company Clay Lacy Aviation operates Falcon 7X aircraft on both U.S. coasts.

 Corporate and charter operators use their Falcon 8Xs 600 to 850 hours per year, while individual operators fly theirs 300 to 400 hours per year.

 Air Alsie in Denmark operates five Falcon 8Xs and six Falcon 7Xs, five 8Xs are based in Switzerland while Volkswagen, Global Jet Luxembourg and ExecuJet Europe each fly two 8Xs.

-Other operators have a single 8X: Shell, Flying Group, Aviaservice Air in Kazan, Russia, NetJets Europe, TAG Aviation in Geneva, Switzerland, Abelag Aviation and the Egyptian Air Force.
+Other operators have a single 8X: Shell, Flying Group, Aviaservice Air in Kazan, Russia, NetJets Europe, TAG Aviation in Geneva, Switzerland, and Abelag Aviation.

 Six are based in the US including with Bechtel, Citrus Products, Energy Transfer Partners, Honeywell, Sony.

 Three are based in China, two in São Paulo, and others are registered in San Marino, Malta and Monaco, throughout the Mediterranean, Middle East and India.

+Sam Airways based in Senegal operates one Falcon 8Xs and one Falcon 7X.

+Private owners of Falcon 7X aircraft include Bernie Ecclestone and Taylor Swift.

+As of 2025 Max Verstappen owns a Falcon 8X.